 44) Match fees must be paid for all forfeited matches by the team claiming the forfeit, together with a game sheet with the team names of the team claiming the forfeit.

-45) Any team with less than 4 players must forfeit their match on the night to the opposing team, subject to Rule 42.
+45a) Any team with less than 4 players in a 6 player format or less than 3 players in a 4 player format must forfeit their match on the night to the opposing team, subject to Rule 42.

 46) Any team that forfeits 3 consecutive matches in a competition will be notified by the Club Captain as to whether they may continue playing for that competition.